Back to notes

 At this stage, avoid hidden magic.
 No implicit retries.
 No “auto repair everything” layer.
 First make failures legible, then improve resilience.

-How to add tools without making your agent dangerous
+How do you add tools without making your agent dangerous?

 Start with three principles: